Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 Every filesystem has its own properties (available space/capacity, storage time limit, permission rights).
 Therefore, choose the one that fits your project best.
-To start we recommend the filesystem **scratch**:
+To start we recommend the filesystem **scratch**.

-??? example "Creating a Workspace on Scratch Filesystem"
+!!! example "Creating a Workspace on Scratch Filesystem"
 	The following command creates a workspace

 	* command: `ws_allocate`